CivicActions/ssp-toolkit/docs/controls/SI.md

 ### Part a)

+#### LINCS specific control or LINCS Responsibility

+Drupal in production operation mode does not display application errors to the user but instead displays a predefined page indication that a request cannot be handled as requested and logs all errors to the watchdog.log file.

 #### Drupal specific control support

 Drupal system error logs do not contain passwords, personal information, encryption keys or other sensitive information.